What Conditions Do We Treat?

 - Thumb Osteoarthritis occurs in the carpometacarpal (thumb) joint.
 This condition is very common and can cause significant pain.

-- Finger Fractures occur commonly through trauma.
-Treatment of your injury will depend on the location and type of fracture sustained.
+- Finger Fractures or sprained finger occur commonly through trauma.
+Treatment of your injury will depend on the location and type of fracture or sprain sustained.

 - Mallet Finger is caused by the rupture of the extensor tendon and will prevent the finger tip from straightening.